scotws/tinkasm/docs/MANUAL.md

 It is assumed that branches will always be given a label, not the relative offset.
 There is in fact currently no way to pass on such offset.

-The characters `(` and `)` are reserved for future use.
-The program will abort if it finds them outside of a comment.

 ## Macros